Do You Hate Sales or Just Your Current Sales Job?

 How to Find Out if Your Job is the Real Problem

-When deciding whether or not to quit a job, it’s essential to consider all contributing factors.
+When deciding whether or not to quit your sales job, it’s essential to consider all contributing factors.
 Your job may be one of many things causing your discontent, and quitting may not solve your problems.
-If you do decide to quit, do so carefully and with a plan in mind.

 In order to fix your problem, you need to first analyze your current situation.
 Once you figure out what’s wrong, you can brainstorm ways to solve it.
 If you don’t figure out the root of the problem, you may end up in the exact same situation at your next company.